-God sustains us spiritually as we walk in harmony with him amid affliction.
-He nourishes our soul to help us stay intact.
+God nourishes our soul, when we walk in harmony with him amid affliction.
+He sustains us spiritually, to help us stay intact.

-God dispenses his spiritual nourishment through the Bible, the Holy Spirit, prayer, angels, our personal capabilities, other people, and the natural world.
+God dispenses this spiritual nourishment through the Bible, the Holy Spirit, prayer, angels, our personal capabilities, other people, and the natural world.

 Here are examples of the soulful aid God provides when we seek him during distress.

 - God raises our awareness of his presence.

 - He comforts us when we hurt.
 He consoles us when we mourn.